WHAT IS WORKPLACE CULTURE?

 - Rankism is a Campus Climate Issue by Teddie Potter for the University of Minnesota’s Campus Climate blog.
 Perhaps one of the more insidious ways culture manifests is in class stratification.
 Prompted by a run-in with a maintenance worker who had been rebuffed by students for sharing an elevator, Teddie Potter points out how rankism impacts the culture of the entire U of M campus.

-- 10 Agreements for a Happy and Well Functioning Team (aka how to not suck as a coworker) by Vu Lee for Nonprofit with Balls.
+- 10 Agreements for a Happy and Well Functioning Team (aka how to not suck as a coworker) by Vu Lee for Nonprofit AF.
 Some rules of the coworking game that could be implemented in nearly any work setting.

 - 10 Counterproductive Behaviors of Social Justice Educators by Cody Charles for The Body is Not an Apology.
 While we may not all be Social Justice Educators (or warriors, SJW, as twitter calls them), this list contains excellent reminders for positioning yourself in social justice work, and many could be adopted as workplace values.